 The maximum amount of the total remuneration paid to the Board of Directors and the maximum fixed remuneration paid to the Executive Board are usually determined by the Remuneration Committee once a year in the spring for the following business year and are submitted to the Board of Directors for acceptance at its March meeting.
 The amount of the short-term variable remuneration (bonus/short-term incentive) and the definition and objectives of the long-term participation (long-term incentive) for the Executive Board are determined by the Remuneration Committee once a year in November for the following year.
+The Executive Chairman of the Board of Directors is regularly invited to the meetings of the Remuneration Committee in an advisory capacity, as is the CEO in certain circumstances.
+Agenda items and matters directly affecting the function or the person of the Executive Chairman of the Board of Directors or the CEO are deliberated in their absence.
+The other members of the Executive Board are not entitled to attend or participate in these meetings.

-Proposal Acceptance Approval Remuneration budget Maximum total remuneration of the Board of Directors RC BoD Ordinary General Meeting for the following business year Maximum fixed remuneration of the Executive Board RC BoD Ordinary General Meeting for the following business year Short-term variable remuneration of the Executive Board (bonus/short-term incentive) RC BoD Ordinary General Meeting for the preceding business year Maximum total amount of the long-term participation for the Executive Board for 2017 (long-term incentive) RC BoD Ordinary General Meeting for the current business year Performance targets Performance targets - Executive Board regarding short- term variable remuneration (bonus/short-term incentive) RC BoD Performance targets - Executive Board regarding long-term participation (long-term incentive) RC BoD Performance targets - CEO RC BoD
+Proposal Acceptance Approval Remuneration budget Maximum total remuneration of the Board of Directors RC BoD Ordinary General Meeting for the following business year Maximum fixed remuneration of the Executive Board RC BoD Ordinary General Meeting for the following business year Short-term variable remuneration of the Executive Board (bonus/short-term incentive) RC BoD Ordinary General Meeting for the preceding business year Maximum total amount of the long-term participation for the Executive Board (long-term incentive) RC BoD Ordinary General Meeting for the current business year Performance targets Performance targets - Executive Board regarding short- term variable remuneration (bonus/short-term incentive) RC BoD Performance targets - Executive Board regarding long-term participation (long-term incentive) RC BoD Performance targets - CEO RC BoD

-Important changes in 2018
+Important changes in 2019

-In the business year 2018, no important changes to the remuneration system were made either for the Board of Directors or for the Executive Board.
+In the business year 2019, no important changes to the remuneration system were made either for the Board of Directors or for the Executive Board.